For Revelation, films are a backdrop to a wider conversation.

 Over its 24 years, it has developed a reputation as Australia’s leading independent film event and continues to actively advocate for Australian screen culture practice in a still conservative exhibition environment.

-Just finally, although no longer associated in anything more than spirit, we must acknowledge our founding sponsors REVelation Magazine and its founder Peter Collins.
-As purveyors of counter and youth culture, REVelation Magazine maintained an energy and powerful connection with its readership, making it one of the country's most progressive publications.
+Finally, although no longer associated in anything more than spirit, we must acknowledge our founding sponsors REVelation Magazine and its Founder Peter Collins.
+As purveyors of counter and youth culture, REVelation Magazine maintained an energy and powerful connection with its readership, making it one of the country’s most progressive publications.

 We are and have always been about cinema, ideas, politics, personality, history, access, equity and diversity.